 In other words, a press release may cover a plain businesslike transaction.
 Its subject may be something that the Secretary of State was not concerned with at all in one sense.
 If the release was drawn in a businesslike manner, that might be so.
-However, the phrasing of a press release abroad will be used in attempts to pervert every thing we do into some evil purpose or some reflection on the sovereignty or the pride of the people concerned.
+However, the phrasing of a press release abroad will be used in attempts to pervert every thing we do into some evil purpose or some reflection on the sovereighty or the pride of the people concerned.

-Mr. Jarman.
-Even in those instances, is it not probable that you, the Secretary of State, and the proposed Administrator will be able to iron out those difficulties of opinion without referring them to the approach the issue so that, 9 times out of 10, we will settle it between
+Mr. JARMAN.
+Even in those instances, is it not probable that you, the Secretary of State, and the proposed Administrator will be able to iron out those difficulties of opinion without referring them to the President?

-President?

-Secretary Marshall.
-I think so, and that is the reason I think the drafting of the legislation makes it unmistakably clear how we
+Secretary MARSHALL.
+I think so, and that is the reason I think the drafting of the legislation makes it unmistakably clear how we [p.
+64/65] approach the issue so that, 9 times out of 10, we will settle it between us.